Energy Data Analytics Lab (2016-2017)

 Samit Sura, Economics-AM

-Hoel Wiesner, Master of Environmental Management, Energy and Environment
+Hoel Wiesner, Master of Environmental Management, Energy and Environment, Geospatial Analysis

 /undergraduate Team Members

-Min Chul (Mitchell) Kim, Electrical & Computer Egr(BSE), Statistical Science (AB2)
+Min Chul (Mitchell) Kim, Electrical & Computer Egr(BSE), Computer Science (BSE2)

 Jee Hye (Sophia) Park, Electrical & Computer Egr(BSE)